Getting into the mum spirit, three Belton moms give back to students

 By Carissa Flores, Correspondent

 On Thursday, Oct.
-26, moms Christley Reese, Andre Zuelsdorf, and Robin Shadrickheld held a mum and garter event at South Belton Middle school.
+26, moms Christy Reese, Andrea Zuelsdorf, and Robin Shadrick held a mum and garter event at South Belton Middle school.

 “We started this event for kids who didn’t have a mum and couldn’t afford to make a mum because mums are expensive.”
 This was said by original mum maker Reese who is one of the three moms who started the event last year.
 This is the second annual mum making and passing out event that SBMS has done.
 Last year, the three mothers made around 80 mums and no garters, which were all taken by the end of the event.
 Due to the fact that at last year’s event only one boy had shown up to the passing out portion, it was quite a shock to see that this year that number increased by over a dozen.
-Luckily the moms were prepared this year and made 30 garters and over 100 different mums.
+Luckily, the moms were prepared this year and made 30 garters and over 100 different mums.
 The designs of these eye-catching clothing accessories ranged from simple to glitz and glam.
 Each mum was carefully designed to give students a wider variety to choose from.
 Some mums and garters bearing sports ribbons on them to represent a sport and some even having band and spirit.
 Each child had a choice of mum or garter and could choose five other mini objects to be glued on making it even more personalized.

 The students could choose to add more ribbon, mini stars, helmets, and more.
 They also had the option to add their name which did not count towards the five objects.
 The school had volunteers helping students glue the different decorations onto their mum bring together the parents, students, and teachers for one great event.